cmaureir/progra-alma/lectures/week8/lecture31.rst

 It is not necessary to be a Python expert in order to use CCL.
-The only two things that are very critical to be understood are the **modules** and **object-oriented paradigm** topics, which you learnt in previous lectures.
+The only two things that are very critical to be understood are the **modules** and **object-oriented paradigm** topics, which you learn in previous lectures.

 For example,
 a little example using CCL could be::